orlo/security-page/docs/markdown-content.md

 **2-factor authentication**

-We provide a 2-factor authentication mechanism to protect our users from account takeover attacks.
+We provide a 2-factor authentication mechanism, minimum password complexity and SSO to protect our users from account takeover attacks.
 Setting up this extra security measure is optional but highly recommended to increase the security of sensitive data.

 **Account takeover protection**

 We protect our users against data breaches by monitoring and blocking brute force attacks.
+You also have the ability to logout remotely any session if a device has gone missing or otherwise.

 **Single sign-on**

-Single sign-on (SSO) is offered for our enterprise customers.
+Single sign-on (SSO) SAML is offered for our enterprise customers.
 Single sign-on (SSO) is available using your Google account.

 **Role-based access control**

 Role-based access control (RBAC) is offered on all our accounts and allows our users to define roles and permissions.
+You can read more about this in our documentation here: [Support Portal](http://support.orlo.tech/support/solutions/articles/36000072166-user-settings-and-permissions)

 ## Compliance
 <!--- __Recommended for:__ >Series A/Series B startups or earlier if you handle medical/financial data or have enterprise customers.  --->